emqx/neuron-docs/en_US/http-api/error-code.md

 * 2306    library system not allow del
 * 2307    library not allow create instance
 * 2308    library arch not support
+* 2309    library in using
+* 2310    library add faily
+* 2311    library module already exit
+* 2312    library module not exist
+* 2313    library module kind no support
+* 2314    library module version no match
+* 2315    library name no conform
+* 2316    library c lib no match
 * 2400    license not found
 * 2401    license invalid
 * 2402    license expired